 |TABLE OF CONTENTS|

-The Kirschstein-NRSA legislation requires some recipients of support (fellows or trainees) to pay back the Federal government by engaging in health-related biomedical, behavioral, or clinical research, including the direct administration or review of health-related research, health-related teaching, or any combination of these activities.
+The Kirschstein-NRSA legislation requires some recipients of support (post-doctoral fellows and trainees) to pay back the Federal government by engaging in health-related research, research training, health-related teaching, and/or other relevant health-related activities.
 See Payback-Service Payback-Definitions in this subsection for complete coverage of requirements.

 The incurrence of a payback obligation for an NRSA recipient is solely dependent upon when NRSA support was received.
 This section reflects current Payback requirements for individuals supported on/after June 10, 1993.
 Payback requirements for individuals supported before June 10, 1993 are found on the Payback Service Center Home Page.